-- The EU has with the General Data Protection Regulation (hereinafter referred to as the "GDPR"), which has been applicable since 25 May 2018 - completed a comprehensive reform of data protection regulation in Europe.
+- 1. The EU has with the General Data Protection Regulation (hereinafter referred to as the "GDPR"), which has been applicable since 25 May 2018 completed a comprehensive reform of data protection regulation in Europe.
+The protection of natural persons in relation to the processing of personal data is a fundamental right.
 The Regulation rests on several key components, one being stronger enforcement powers for supervisory authorities.
 The Regulation imposes a new, substantially increased level of fines, as well as providing for harmonization of fines between Member States. - 2.
 Data controllers and data processors have increased responsibilities to ensure that the personal data of the individuals are protected effectively.
 Supervisory authorities have powers to ensure that the principles of the GDPR as well as the rights of the individuals concerned are upheld according to the wording and the spirit of the GDPR. - 3.
 Therefore, the EDPB developed guidance to provide a clear and transparent basis for the supervisory authorities' setting of fines.
 The previously published Guidelines on the application and setting of administrative fines address the circumstances in which an administrative fine would be an appropriate tool and interpret the criteria of Article 83 GDPR in this respect2.
 The present Guidelines address the methodology for the calculation of administrative fines.
 The two sets of Guidelines are applicable simultaneously and should be seen as complementary.